Pedro Penduko: Fictional character biography

+2016 version

+A more modern version of Pedro Penduko was created by Regene Estolatan and Jerome Jagonia and published by Epik Studios on January 1, 2016.
+The updated version featured a Filipino-American named Peter Harris who was the son of a babaylan.
+He returned to the Philippines in order to track down his heritage and defeat a kapre named Apo Dautan who had been terrorizing a local town.
+The graphic novel entitled Pedro Penduko: The Legend Begins was the first Filipino komiks to be featured in New York Comic Con.
+Epik Studios would go on to produce a feature-length Penduko film in 2023 starring Matteo Guidicelli.

 In other media

 Films

 The character became more popular when it was adapted into the big screen where he made several excursions:

 James Reid was supposed to play the titular role in "Penduko" but bowed out after a spinal injury.

 Television

-Matt Evans and Ramon Zamora both appeared as episode guests in an Episode in John and Shirley, in which Matt Evans plays Pedro Penduko and Ramon Zamora as the earlier's grandfather Peter.
+Matt Evans and Ramon Zamora both appeared as episode guests in an episode in John and Shirley, in which Matt Evans plays Pedro Penduko and Ramon Zamora as the earlier's grandfather Peter.